gordonbrander/refrakt/README.md

 const appStore = store({
   state: initialState,
   update: appReducer,
-  middleware: [saga(clockSaga)]
+  middleware: [fx(clockFx)]
 });

 // Trigger async effect
 appStore.send({ type: 'start-clock' });
 ```

-Because sagas are just async generators, they can be easily composed and mapped.
+Because effects are just async generators, they can be easily composed and mapped.
 The `iter` namespace provides a handful of useful utility functions for merging and mapping component effects:

 - `mergeAsync(...iterables)` - Merge multiple async iterables, yielding values in interleaved order as they become available
 - `sequenceAsync(...iterables)` - Sequence async iterables, yielding all values from the first before moving to the next